-The main memory interface is implemented as either a CHI master or up to two ACE master interfaces.
+The main memory interface supports up to two ACE or CHI master interfaces.

 Accelerator Coherency Port

 The Accelerator Coherency Port (ACP) is an optional slave interface.
 The ACP provides direct memory access to cacheable memory.
 The SCU maintains cache coherency by checking ACP accesses for allocation in the core and L3 caches.
 The ACP implements a subset of the ACE-Lite protocol.